-When I got to the Blue Lagoon in Iceland, I didn’t think much of the 8,100 price tag.
+When I got to the Blue Lagoon in Iceland, I didn’t think much of the 8,100 kronor price tag.
 I had pre-booked my tickets when setting up my travels and wasn’t looking at the conversion rates.
 Silly me!

 I quickly learned that the prices were equally high for other purchases.
-A night in a decent hostel was about $50, while a good hotel runs for more like $500 a night!
+A night in a decent hostel is about $50, while a good hotel runs for more like $500 a night!
 It wasn’t uncommon to find meals in town for over $100 a plate.
 Just the round-trip bus ticket from the airport to Reykjavik is over $50!

 Most of the travel hacks to stay within a budget (buying food at a market instead of a restaurant, sleeping in a hostel and hitchhiking) don’t get you very far in Iceland.
 Food in the stores is not much cheaper than the restaurants.
 I saw a bottle of water in one of the shops for $5, and a bag of chips was $4.